US Tax Preparation for IT Professionals

 Individuals working in the IT or tech industry are typically extremely computer savvy and comfortable with working with an array of software programs and suites.
 Therefore it is often no surprise that an IT worker’s first inclination is to Google for ways that he she can complete his or her yearly tax filing and payment obligation.
 Furthermore, it is also not typically surprising for individuals in this industry to consider utilizing one of the many software or online-based tax preparation solutions.
 While these software programs can be effective for some, they do raise some serious concerns.

 At US Tax Help, accountant Ted Kleinman is experienced in handling taxes for an array of circumstances and situations.
-Mr. Kleinman has more than 20 years of experience working as a Certified Public Accountant.
+Mr. Kleinman has more than 30 years of experience working as a Certified Public Accountant.
 He will personally handle your tax concerns regarding your personal finances or business interests.
-To schedule a “no cost” review of your concerns call (541) 923-0903 or contact US Tax Help online.
+To schedule a “no cost” review of your concerns schedule an appointment or contact US Tax Help online.

 Potential Problems with Popular Tax Software